jzemmels/cartridgeCaseLitReview/README.md

   - Contribution: Provides a definition for "*reproducibility* to mean computational reproducibility - obtaining consistent computational results using the same input data, computational steps, methods, and code, and conditions of analysis."
 The definition of "*replicability* to mean obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data."
 Finally, *generalizability* "refers to the extetnd that results of a study apply in other contexts or populations that differ from the original one."
 By these definitions, it's clear that NIST has attained *internal* reproducibility.
 However, external reproducibility is not yet possible because we do not have access to the input (pre-processed) data, exact or computational steps, or code.
 Part of this work (the dissertation) will be determining whether *replicability* is possible, albeit with a new data set that is relatively small than what is necessary to establish replicability of the method in general.

 - Scott Long Presentation (3/6/20) *A Computing Workflow for Reproducible Results*

+### Visual Diagnostics Papers

+- Buja et al. (2009) Statistical inference for exploratory data analysis and model diagnostics

+  - Introduces protocols for using visual data summaries as statistics to reject or fail to reject an explicit or implicit null hypothesis.
+For example, in exploratory data anlaysis a null hypothesis may be that data are distributed symmetrically.
+A visualization of the data may indicate skewness which are grounds of rejecting the initial null hypothesis.
+Being able to pick out the visualization of real data out of a "lineup" of data simulated under the null hypothesis implies that a significant statistic (being the visualization).

+- Krause et al. (2017) A Workflow for Visual Diagnostics of Binary Classifiers using Instance-Level Explanations

+  - Introduces a workflow for explaining how a binary classifier arrived at its decision on *specific* data items.
+Treats the machine learning model as a black box, but provides a way to understand how model inputs are related to its output classification.
+READ THROUGH SECTIONS 3,4,5 AGAIN

+- Gomez et al. (2020) ViCE visual counterfactual explanations for machine learning models

+- Goode and Hofmann (2021) Visual diagnostics of an explainer model Tools for the assessment of LIME explanations

+- Hullman and Gelman (2021) Designing for Interactive Exploratory Data Analysis Requires Theories of Graphical Inference

+- Zhang et al. - 2021 - Visual Diagnostics for Constrained Optimisation with Application to Guided Tours

+Needed references for this section:

+- Alsallakh et al. (2014) Visual methods for analyzing probabilistic classification data

+- Amershi et al. (2015) Modeltracker: Redesigning performance analysis tools for machine learning

+- Cortez and Emberechts (2011) Opening black box data mining models using sensitivity analysis

+- Dasgupta et al. (2017) Familiarity vs trust: A comparative study of domain scientists' trust in visual analytics and conventional analysis methods

+- Kulesza et al. (2015) Principles of explanatory debugging to personalize interactive machine learning

+- Lim and Dey (2009) Assessing demand for intelligibility in context-aware applications

+- Lipton (2016) The mythos of model interpretability

+- Liu et al. (2017) Towards better analysis of machine learning models: A visual analytics perspective

+- Ren et al. (2017) Squares: Supporting interactive performance analysis for multiclass classifiers